Why are we doing this?

 3. Check Contact Lens Data

+Operata Web App → Dashboards → Conversational Analytics.
 Filter by the test agent name, or sort by most recent call.

 If data isn't appearing after 10 minutes

-Work through the checklist below before contacting Operata support:
+Work through the checklist below before contacting Operata support.

 Double-check that the S3 URL you pasted matches the correct stack type (CTR, CLD, or CLR).
-Using the wrong template for a stack is a common cause of unexpected errors.Parameters were changed during the update
+Using the wrong template is the most common cause of unexpected errors.Stack didn't complete successfully

-If Group Settings β Integrations β API Management shows no recent usage, your stack may not be sending data.
-This usually points to a failed or incomplete stack update.
+If Group Settings → Integrations → API Management shows no recent usage, your stack may not be sending data.
+This usually points to a failed or incomplete stack update.Lambda runtimes haven't changed

 Need help?